usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

   * A federal agency entering a cloud contract for Infrastructure as a Service (“IaaS”), but quickly discovering the agency also needs Platform and Software as a Service (“PaaS”, “SaaS”) requiring difficult and time consuming modification.
   * Buying all of the cloud services themselves, but not including cloud vendor professional services and/or integrated 3rd party software “marketplaces.”
   * Buying cloud but restricting its use to only a specific program or part of an agency.
 This typically leads to “shadow IT” because other programs or divisions require cloud and can’t access it through the contract.
 Many agencies have problems with “shadow IT” and competing factions because multiple cloud procurement contracts are in place, causing organizational friction and inefficiency.
 Additionally, agencies may not get the full volume discounts possible from cloud vendors if they split the spend across multiple agency divisions.
-* Architecture planning as part of pre-solicitation activities
+* Architecture planning as part of pre-solicitation activities.
-* Inclusion of multi-cloud or hybrid-cloud strategies when appropriate
+* Inclusion of multi-cloud or hybrid-cloud strategies when appropriate.

 These practices help protect agency investments and maximize flexibility and resilience.